-- 9.4.18 The site forms open land adjacent to Mill Street.
+- 9.4.16 The site forms open land adjacent to Mill Street.
 The site is surrounded by residential properties to the north, with open space to the south.
 The site is well placed for existing amenities in Kington.
-A new access road will be required.
-The site is in the Conservation Area so will need to be sensitively developed.
+A new access road will be required to serve the development which should be taken from Markwick Close; it should be designed to the satisfaction of the County Highway Authority.
 The site also contains overhead telephone lines.
 Development will be restricted to the northern end of the field.
-This site is being identified to deliver sheltered one-storey housing accommodation to meet local housing needs for older and/or disabled people - 9.4.19 A review of Ordnance Survey historical plans indicate the proposed site is adjacent to a former Textile manufacturing site.
+This site is being identified to deliver sheltered one-storey housing accommodation to meet local housing needs for older and/or disabled people - 9.4.17 A review of Ordnance Survey historical plans indicate the proposed site is adjacent to a former Textile manufacturing site.
 It is possible that unforeseen contamination may be present consideration should be given to the possibility of encountering contamination and specialist advice sought should any be encountered during the development.

-K6(12) - Land east of Kingswood Road 2,1 ha and
+K5 (12) - Land east of Kingswood Road 2,1 ha and

-K7(13) - Land east of Kingswood Road 2.73 ha (100 dwellings in total)
+K6 (13) - Land east of Kingswood Road 2.73 ha (100 dwellings in total)